tylerbessire/PUMA-Program-Understanding-Meta-learning-Architecture/docs/architecture.md

 loops.
 The production `BehavioralEngine` (`arc_solver/behavioral_engine.py`) now implements the reinforcement loop, while the new `RFTEngine` (`arc_solver/rft_engine/engine.py`) supplies derived relational hints to neural guidance.
-Refer to that document for remaining tacting extensions and future RFT expansions.
+Tacting (`arc_solver/tacting.py`) and intraverbal chaining (`arc_solver/intraverbal.py`) provide the learned verbal operants that feed into the reinforcement loop.
+Refer to that document for remaining extensions and future RFT expansions.